elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/roku-sdk.md

 1. Tracking a button click event
 2. Displaying a popup if applicable to the button.

+Note that a previous `onScreenChanged` call is required if the prompt trigger is configured to be invoked only when the button click occurs on a specified screen name.

 ```
 sub onButtonClicked()
-  m.promoMgr.callFunc("onButtonClicked", {root: m.viewRoot //the root component of the screen, id: "[Optional button ID]"})
+  m.promoMgr.callFunc("onButtonClicked", {root: m.viewRoot 'the root component of the screen, id: "[Optional button ID]"})
 end sub

-// Note: If the prompt is displayed and dismissed, the result will be passed back to:
+'Note: If the prompt is displayed and dismissed, the result will be passed back to:
 sub onModalDismissed()
-  if m.promoMgr.result.value = 0 'accepted
+  if m.promoMgr.result.value = 101 'button1
     dialog = createObject("roSGNode", "Dialog")
     dialog.title = "Thank you"
     dialog.optionsDialog = true